33-Year-Old Pitcher – Free Agent

 Mitchell Boggs Contract Information:

-Boggs was released by the Red Sox on Thursday, Pete Abraham of the Boston Globe reports.
+Boggs was released by the Braves on Sunday.

 To instantly reveal our fantasy analysis of every player – including Mitchell Boggs – simply subscribe now.

 |2013 (Multiple Teams)||29||MAJ||STL/COL||27||0||0||23.3||28||21||5||16||20||0||3||2||3||1||8.10||2.06|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 Mitchell Boggs Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||G||GS||IP||K/9||BB/9||K/BB||HR/9||GB/FB Ratio||Strand %||Fastball||ERA||FIP||BABIP|

 |2013 (Multiple Teams)||29||MAJ||STL/COL||27||0||23.3||6.17||7.71||0.80||1.93||2.53||62.8%||94.2 MPH||8.10||7.27||.316|

 Mitchell Boggs: Past News Updates ( ▲ View most recent update )